stanislavb/en.coven.nu/practical/index.md

 You then have an hour before the larp starts to prepare your things OFF.
 You will be expected to have learnt the five powers before the workshop.

-The workshop will include:

- - Character development
- - Relationship building
- - Safety techniques and key words
- - Meta-techniques and Game Mechanics
- - The narrative plot and time schedule
- - Getting into character

 ## What to bring with you

 1. At least one pair of black clothing (that you are not afraid to get blood on).